Help to Buy England and Wales

 - If you’ve already paid back your equity loan, there’s nothing else to pay back to the scheme.

-Help to Buy FAQ's
+Help to Buy Wales FAQ's

 What is an Equity Loan?